trott90/telegraf-docker/README.md

-Telegraf docker with ipmitool baked in.
+Telegraf docker with ipmitool and snmp-mibs-downloader baked in.

 Based on latest telegraf official image.